RAMPAGEXP/data_engineering_crisp_dm/README.md

 # CRISP-DM Example

-This project follows the CRISP-DM (CRoss Industry Standard Process for Data Engineering) and breaks down each of it's processes with the respect to the project
+This project follows the CRISP-DM (CRoss Industry Standard Process for Data Mining) and breaks down each of it's processes with the respect to the project

 These are the stated processes in the methodoly: